simonrabjohns/ec-penthouse-webpack-plugin/README.md

 #####Plugin Arguments #####

+`commonCss`

+An array of paths to css files that should be considered when generating the critical css in a addition to the entry point chunk.
+This can be useful when the commonsChunk plugin removes modules from teh entry point but you still want them to be included in the critical css.

 `entryUrls`

 An object which maps entry points to a URL that will be analysed to generate the critical css.
 The keys used must match the name of a valid entry point.